![]() |

 Data compression and generative modeling are two fundamentally related tasks.
 Intuitively, the essence of compression is to find all “patterns” in the data and assign fewer bits to more frequent patterns.
 To know exactly how frequent each pattern occurs, one would need a good probabilistic model of the data distribution, which coincides with the objective of (likelihood-based) generative modeling.
-Motivated by this, we research the problem of image and video compression from the perspective of probabilistic generative modeling.
+Motivated by this, we study the problem of image and video compression from the perspective of probabilistic generative modeling.
 Publications:

 ![]() |